 The more you listen and trust your poker instinct the sharper it will become.
 After time it will become as finite as any math equation.
 On the other side, knowing basic math such as the odds of making a flush and knowing if you have pot odds in order to call with a straight draw is enough to make you a competent player, but just like anything else you need to have a desire to learn more in order to get to a higher level of thinking.
 Once you start accumulating these tools you will find out two things.
 One, your confidence will grow and with that your success will increase.
 And two, you will find that you do not want to stop learning.
 It is a very addictive cycle that will have you constantly evolving into a better player.

-When one is faced with a large decision, using both types of decision making allows you to reach a more sound decision.
+When one is faced with a large decision, at a US online Poker Site for real money, using both types of decision making allows you to reach a more sound decision.
 As an example we can look at a hand that requires both.
 Let’s say we are dealt pocket fives and call a raise in position against an opponent (Player A) we have ample experience with.
 We know Player A is very tight and aggressive when he thinks he has the best hand.
 The flop comes down Kc10c5c giving us bottom set.
 Player A leads full pot to which we elect to raise three times his bet.
 Player A responds with an all in for four times the pot.
 Instead of just using one tool in your arsenal, you can find a place where the math meets the experience.
 This method is called “Game Theory”.
 First you analyze all the different hands Player A can hold.

 Then, using your experience with Player A, you assign how likely they are to hold each hand.
 For example, the hands that Player A could hold include: a flush, a bigger set, top two pair, AK with the ace of clubs, a combo draw such as QcJd, or a complete bluff.
 Now based on our experience with Player A we can assign percentages to each one.
 Since we know him to be very tight unless he has it we can eliminate the bluff and the combo draw.
 A flush seems most likely (40%), a bigger set next (30%), AcKx (20%), and top two (10%).